knthompson26/healthdis/README.md

 All code created by [Katherine N Thompson](https://scholar.google.co.uk/citations?user=xD4dn1IAAAAJ&hl=en).

-Pre-registration is available on the OSF: [https://osf.io/akzhd/](https://osf.io/zhsxr/)
+[Pre-registration](https://osf.io/zhsxr/) and [Preprint](https://osf.io/preprints/psyarxiv/j5drc_v1) are available on the OSF.

 ***

-Analyses for this project were conducted in R (Version 4.0.3) on the Rossmann cluster hosted by Purdue Univeristy.
+Analyses for this project were conducted in R (Version 4.0.3) on the Rossmann cluster hosted by Purdue University.

 Below provides the file structure with a brief description of each script.